ab-shetty/207-Project-Zillow/README.md

 ```bash
 cd zillow-project
 ```
+### Getting the Data

+Go to https://www.kaggle.com/competitions/zillow-prize-1/data and download all the files provided on the page.
+Ensure these files are placed in the `data` folder of the repository.

 ### Install Dependencies
 Once you have cloned the repository, install the required dependencies using pip.
 You can find these dependencies listed in the requirements.txt file.
 Run the following command to install them: